miguelperezenciso/SeqBreed/README.md

     chrX   200000 1 1 0 1

 If your genotypes file are in Plink format, you can use recoding options (https://www.cog-genomics.org/plink2/data#recode) to generate a vcf file.
+See the POTATO folder for an example.

-**NOTE:** **SeqBreed** recognizes vcf format if file name ends with 'vcf' or 'vcf.gz', everything else is treated as 'gen' format.
+**NOTE:** **SeqBreed** recognizes vcf format if file name ends with 'vcf' or 'vcf.gz', everything else is treated as 'gen' format. **SeqBreed** automatically recognizes whether the files are gz compressed.

 **NOTE:** **SeqBreed** automatically recognizes ploidy from vcf files.
 Ploidy must be specified for gen files (see below).